3dlg-hcvc/DuoduoCLIP/README.md

 ## Notes

 This is the official initial release for the paper **Duoduo CLIP: Efficient 3D Understanding with Multi-View Images**.
 In this release we provide evaluation for the LVIS split of Objaverse as well object retrieval from text.
-We will release the entire data preparation and training codes soon.
-The detailed list of items are listed in the TODO list below.
+We will release the entire data preparation and training code soon.
+See [TODOs](#todos) for items we will add to the repo.
+The pretrained models as well as model cards will be provided in this [repo](https://huggingface.co/3dlg-hcvc/DuoduoCLIP) and the data [here](https://huggingface.co/datasets/3dlg-hcvc/DuoduoCLIP-data).

 ## Environment Setup